rkshaw20/Ping-pong-project/README.md

 # Ping-Pong Score Keeper Project
-I have made this using HTML, JavaScript.
+I have made this using HTML, JavaScript and Bulma.